 The “desire for people to be able to use Facebook whatever their device or operating system,” like Facebook said, became the reason of this data-sharing plan.

-Furthermore, the scandal revolves around Facebook’s neglection of giving access to data of those users’ account who had denied giving permission.
+Furthermore, the scandal revolves around Facebook’s neglect of giving access.
+To data of those users’ accounts who had denied giving permission.

 Facebook allowed remarkable access to these device manufacturers, including obtaining “data about a user’s Facebook friends, even those who have denied Facebook permission to share information with any third parties,” as the New York Times put it.